-The Ministry has become aware, along with a number of other Government Agencies, that our payroll systems and processes may have led to miscalculated pay entitlements for some people, under the Holidays Act 2003 (the Act).
+The Ministry, along with a number of other Government Agencies and NZ businesses, has payroll systems and processes that have led to miscalculated pay entitlements for some people, under the Holidays Act 2003 (the Act).

 The Ministry is committed to paying all our employees (both current and former) what they are entitled to.

 During 2017 the Ministry developed an in-depth understanding of the issues causing non-compliance with the Act and agreed an approach to becoming compliant and making payment for errors made in the past.

 We are currently working to complete the testing for the first calculations for historic errors.
 Once these have been completed they will be checked and endorsed by the Labour Inspectorate.
 At this point we will be able to advise when we payments will commence.

 We are committed to communicating progress and updates using this website and updating current employees via our intranet and regular emails.

 We are working with a specialist consultant and there is still more to do before we can complete the calculations and confirm that they are correct.